getCUJO/QoOID/draft-ietf-ippm-qoo.md

 developers, regulatory bodies, and other interested parties can then use this representation to describe quality-focused network performance requirements.
 The QoO framework gives structure to this approach by defining two network quality thresholds: one for optimal application performance and one for unacceptable application performance.
-The QoO quality score serves as a linear distance measure between the two distinct threshold sets and allows network conditions to be expressed in easily understood terms such as "This network provides 94% of optimal conditions for video conferencing (relative to the threshold for unacceptable performance)" while supporting both comprehensive end-to-end tests and analyses from within the network.
+The QoO score serves as a linear distance measure between the two distinct thresholds and allows network conditions to be expressed in easily understood terms such as "This network provides 94% of optimal conditions for video conferencing (relative to the threshold for unacceptable performance)" while supporting both comprehensive end-to-end tests and analyses from within the network.

-This document defines a minimum viable framework, and often trades precision for simplicity to ensure adoption and usability in many different contexts, such as active testing from applications and monitoring from network equipment.
-To counter the loss of precision, it is necessary to combine measurement results with a description of the measurement approach that allow for analysis of the precision.
+This document defines a minimum viable framework, and often trades precision for simplicity to facilitate adoption and usability in many different contexts, such as active testing from applications and monitoring from network equipment.
+To counter the loss of precision, it is necessary to combine measurement results with a description of the measurement approach to enable assessing the degree of precision-loss.

 Note that this document focuses specifically on the overall framework of using quality-focused network performance requirements and corresponding network performance measurements to calculate network quality QoO scores.
 How applications define and share their network performance requirements, which format is used to publish such requirement information, and how operators retrieve such data from applications or services is out of scope of this document.